Medically reviewed on January 30, 2018.

-To make sure you can safely take methoxsalen, tell your doctor if you have any of these other conditions:
+To make sure methoxsalen is safe for you, tell your doctor if you have ever had:

 a skin pigment disorder;

-FDA pregnancy category C. It is not known whether methoxsalen will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+It is not known whether methoxsalen taken orally will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

-Take this medication with low-fat food or milk if it upsets your stomach.
+Take this medicine with low-fat food or milk if it upsets your stomach.